laiy/miac-website/README.md

 **Member Classification**:

-1. tourist：(permission to read)
+1. Tourist：(permission to read)
 	* Browse articles
 	* Browse discussions
 	* Browse albums
-2. user: (permission to read and write partly)
+2. User: (permission to read and write partly)
 	* Browse and commemt articles, but not publish
 	* Browse and comment discussions, but not publish
 	* Browse and comment albums, but not upload
-3. club member: (permission to read and write)
+3. Club member: (permission to read and write)
 	* Browse commemt, and publish articles
 	* Browse commemt, and publish discussions
 	* Browse commemt, and upload albums
-4. admin: (manager)
+4. Admin: (manager)
 	* All authorities are available
 	* Backstage manament